microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-3.md

 1. Replace the existing query in the query editor with the following KQL code to create a Silver layer table that aggregates total sales by menu item:

 +++*
+CREATE OR ALTER VIEW dbo.vDimCustomerKey AS
+SELECT CustomerId, CustomerKey, IsActive FROM dbo.DimCustomer;

+CREATE OR ALTER VIEW dbo.vDimShopKey AS
+SELECT ShopId, ShopKey, IsActive FROM dbo.DimShop;

+CREATE OR ALTER VIEW dbo.vDimMenuItemKey AS
+SELECT MenuItemId, MenuItemKey, IsActive FROM dbo.DimMenuItem;

 .create-or-alter function with (folder="Silver") vw_Pos_Silver() {
     transactions_live
     | where transactionType == "purchase"